Working from home vs coworking? We look at the pros and cons of each way of working to help you decide the best location for your business.

-Which presents a fantastic opportunity for small businesses and freelancers.
-What better way to create your own schedule?
+Increasing numbers of small businesses and freelancers are taking the step to set up at home or in shared spaces.
 For industries that can accommodate it, flexible working is the future, giving you and your employees the freedom they want.

 These are the places where several businesses share a premises – or even desks within a single office space.
 They’re particularly popular with start-up entrepreneurs, who often like to network and discuss strategies with like-minded individuals.

 On the downside though, it can be an expensive solution.
+Though most spaces will have a variety of options, including part-time and even virtual tenancy.
 Watch out for noise levels too; while most people are respectful, half a dozen businesses on the phone at the same time can be pretty distracting.
+Noise reducing headphones are generally a must.

 Despite the popularity of co-working spaces, homeworking is at an all-time high.
 More than 4.2 million Brits now work from home, according to the Office for National Statistics.